 Plan Your Procedure

-Lose the Apron
+Lose the Apron with a Panniculectomy

 If you have an apron or flap of excess skin and fat that hangs over your lower stomach, contact the plastic surgery office of Scott E. Kasden, M.D. in Southlake, TX to learn more about a panniculectomy.
 A skilled plastic surgeon, Dr. Kasden surgically removes loose skin in the lower abdomen caused by significant weight loss, aging, abdominal surgery, pregnancy, and genetics.
 A panniculectomy can help improve your whole body contour and boost your confidence.